calum74/sequence/docs/tutorial.md

 ## What is a sequence?

 A _sequence_ is simply a series of elements of the same type.
 A sequence can be empty or infinite.
-Sequences can be used in any situation where a list or collection is required, and replaces the multitude of incompatible alternatives in C++ with something consistent, universal, simpler and more powerful.
+Sequences can be used in any situation where a list or collection is required, and replaces the multitude of incompatible alternatives in C++ with something consistent, universal, simple and powerful.

 Sequences can only be iterated in the forwards direction.
 Sequences are C++ sequential containers, with an input iterator type.